 Internally, each unique performance metric is identified by a Performance Metric Identifier (PMID) drawn from a universal set of identifiers, including some that are reserved for site-specific, application-specific, and customer-specific use.

-An external name space called Performance Metrics Name Space (PMNS) maps from a hierarchy (or tree) of external names to PMIDs.
+An external name space (the performance metrics name space, or PMNS) maps from a hierarchy (or tree) of external names to PMIDs.